Walker Lewis: Attempt to live in Utah

 Walker Lewis migrated to Utah to be with the main body of members of the Church of Jesus Christ of Latter-day Saints.
 He left Massachusetts at the end of March 1851 and arrived in Salt Lake City about October 1.
 There he received his patriarchal blessing from Presiding Patriarch John Smith, an uncle of Joseph Smith.
 He asked Jane Elizabeth Manning James, a black Mormon from Connecticut, to marry him as his polygamous wife, but she declined.

 Two months after Walker's arrival, Brigham Young lobbied for, and the Utah Territorial Legislature (composed only of high-ranking Mormon leaders) passed, the Act in Relation to Service.
 This new territorial law made slavery legal in the territory of Utah, and Section Four of the statute provided punishment for "any white person... guilty of sexual intercourse with any of the African race," regardless of their being married, consenting adults.
 The anti-miscegenation law was not repealed in Utah until the 1960s.

 Walker Lewis left after six months the following spring, returning to Lowell.
 His daughter-in-law Mary Matilda Webster Lewis subsequently died from "exhaustion" just after Christmas 1852 in the State Hospital at Worcester.
 His son, the widower Enoch Lewis, married the African-American Elisa Richardson Shorter in 1853.

 Lewis died on October 26, 1856, in Lowell of tuberculosis.
-He was buried in the family lot in the Lowell Cemetery.